rhine3/audiomoth-guide/guide.md

 * When microSD cards are all named in this way, the following `rsync` command automatically copies data:

-   `rsync -rhv --include /Volumes/MSD* --exclude .Spotlight* --exclude .fsevents* --exclude System* /Volumes/seagate/transfer_20200622/`
+   `rsync -rhv /Volumes/MSD* --exclude .Spotlight* --exclude .fsevents* --exclude System* /Volumes/seagate/transfer_20200622/`

   * The command will find all cards in `/Volumes` named with the prefix "MSD"